0.3% Native American

 69.8% Economically disadvantaged

 One of Dr. Donald W. Aguillard’s unwavering core beliefs is that school improvement is achievable through deliberate action.
-He put this belief into practice during nearly 11 years as superintendent for the St. Mary Parish School Board, where students achieved remarkable gains.
+He put this belief into practice during his tenure of nearly 11 years as superintendent for St. Mary Parish Schools, where students achieved remarkable gains.

-As superintendent of schools for the Lafayette Parish School System (LPSS), Aguillard has established a data-driven, results-oriented culture of best educational practices to strengthen teaching and learning.
-His vision is that all will work tirelessly to transform LPSS into an “A” rated district — and the district is well on its way.
+When he transitioned from the St. Mary Parish School Board to serving as superintendent of schools for the Lafayette Parish School System (LPSS) in May 2015, Aguillard established a data-driven, results-oriented culture of best educational practices to strengthen teaching and learning.
+His vision is that all will work tirelessly to transform LPSS into an A-rated district—and the district is well on its way.

 Achieving fast change and lasting results

-When Aguillard began his tenure as superintendent of schools in May 2015, he discovered that LPSS held 13 Fast ForWord licenses that were not being utilized.
+When Aguillard came to LPSS, he discovered that the district held 13 Fast ForWord licenses that were not being utilized.
 He immediately reactivated the licenses and implemented the Fast ForWord program in a total of 16 schools.

 Upon implementing Fast ForWord across the district, LPSS saw rapid results.
-In fall 2015, 1,770 students used at least one Fast ForWord product, and then took a follow-up Reading Progress Indicator (RPI) assessment.
+In fall 2015, 1,770 students used at least one Fast ForWord product and took a follow-up Reading Progress Indicator (RPI) assessment.
 On average, students showed a one-year improvement in their reading skills in only four months.

 Preparing the brain and practicing foundational skills